Inherited Craziness

 John Oxford (bap.
 26 Dec 1777), son of Henry and Mary Oxford, married Elizabeth Lang (bap.
 24 Aug 1778 in Stoke Damerel), daughter of James Lang and Mary Smart, on 4 Sep 1803 at Charles Church, Plymouth.

 1. John Oxford b.
 7 Sep 1804, bap.
 7 Apr 1805.
-With a subsequent child also named John, it is likely this child died as an infant and there is indeed a burial of a John Oxford, although the age is not listed, on 28 Oct 1805.
+With a subsequent child also named John, it is likely this child died as an infant and there's a burial of a John Oxford, although the age is not listed, on 28 Oct 1805

 Elizabeth Oxford died, in Stoke Damerel, on 22 Dec 1845 (1845 D Quarter in STOKE DAMEREL Volume 09 Page 262) and was buried, in the parish of Stoke Damerel, on 26 Dec 1845.
 Her age, estimated to 60 (she was 67), is likely just a wild guess by the overseers.
 Her residence at the time of death was 'Workhouse'.
 "Until the National Health Service was established in 1948, the Workhouse Infirmary was one of the few places where medical care could be obtained free of charge.
 As a result, many babies were born in the Workhouse and many older people ended their days there."
 [SourceInside Plymouth's dismal Workhouses which housed the poor and disabled.